ML4ML: Automated Invariance Testing for Machine Learning Models: Methodology: Testing Framework

 Let us rewrite $S(\mathbf{M}, p, t_i(x))$ as $S_i = \{ s_{i,1}, s_{i,2}, \ldots\}$ and $S(\mathbf{M}, p, t_j(x))$ as $S_j = \{ s_{j,1}, s_{j,2}, \ldots\}$.
 The $\mathrm{dif}$ function can be as simple as $\mathrm{dif}_a = \max(S_i) - \max(S_j)$ or $\mathrm{dif}_b = \mathrm{mean}(S_i) - \mathrm{mean}(S_j)$, or as complex as a Minkowski distance metric or other difference functions.

 For all $x_k \in X$, we can measure the cumulative effect as:

-The functions $\mathrm{dif}()$ and $\mathrm{cml}()$ define the essence of a mapping from a set of signals detected at a position $p$ of a model $\mathbf{M}$ to a measurement, and can thus be considered as a \emph{modality} in analogy to medical imagining.
+The functions $\mathrm{dif}()$ and $\mathrm{cumul}()$ define the essence of a mapping from a set of signals detected at a position $p$ of a model $\mathbf{M}$ to a measurement, and can thus be considered as \emph{modalities} in analogy to medical imaging \cite{modality} .
+We refer a combination of $\mathrm{dif}()$ and $\mathrm{cumul}()$ as a \emph{modality}.

-In this work, we use the same $\mathrm{cml}$ function for all our modalities.
-When there is no ambiguity in the model $\mathbf{M}$ or the testing position $p$, we denote Eq. \ref{eq:Dif} as $\mathrm{dif_{i,j}}()$.
-The function $\mathrm{cml}$ is thus defined as:
+In this work, we use the same $\mathrm{cumul}$ function for all our modalities.
+When there is no confusion which model $\mathbf{M}$ and which testing position $p$ we are referring to, we denote Eq. \ref{eq:Dif} as $\mathrm{dif_{i,j}}()$.
+The function $\mathrm{cumul}$ is thus defined as:

-where $\mathbb{E}$ is the expected value of the squared $\mathrm{dif_{i,j}}()$.
-Using standard concentration inequalities \cite{hdp}, such as the Hoeffding or Bernstein bounds \cite{bernstein}, we can show that with this $\mathrm{cml}$ function, $\delta_{i,j}$ concentrates around the true expected value $\hat{\delta}_{i,j}$ unless there are extreme values or numerical issues.
-The detailed proof can be found in Appendix D.
+where $\mathbb{E}$ is the expected value.
+Using standard concentration inequalities, such as the Hoeffding or Bernstein bounds \cite{hdp}, we can show that with this $\mathrm{cumul}$ function, $\delta_{i,j}$ concentrates around the true expected value $\hat{\delta}_{i,j}$ unless there are extreme values or numerical issues.
+The detailed proof can be found in Appendix D on our github repository for this work \cite{liao2021ml4ml}.

 \paragraph{Variance Matrix.} When we measure $\delta_{i,j}$ for all pairs of transformations in $T=\{ t_0, t_1, \ldots, t_n \}$, we can obtain a \emph{variance matrix}: